 He was a darling, though a petrified one.
 Our fear bound us.
 One moment we’d be talking about which summer classes we’d like our kids to take, like it was the most normal thing ever and the next we’d be weeping with anxiety about whether we could handle it all.
 The sex was good, but then so was our relationship.”

 What were the best and worst parts of your pregnancy?
+What were your early signs of pregnancy?
 Share your experiences by leaving a comment below or via Facebook.